NYHTC/FMLaravel/README.md

 # Instalation

+_NOTE_ This is a work in progress repository.
+Thank you for understanding.

 ## Install the Laravel framework

 You will need the Composer PHP package manager to install Laravel and FMLaravel.
 You can install Composer from getcomposer.org